mattiab31/SmartDoorBell/README.md

 - Read the code to get familiarity with buttons, GPIO commands, and relay

-# What's missing
+# WHAT'S MISSING

 Everything works fine.
-There are just some bugfixing problems to improve and some new little features that should be developed.
+There just some some bugfixiing to perform and some new little features that should be developed.

 ## In progress tasks: